 The funds withheld asset represents a receivable for assets contractually withheld by the ceding company.
-The funds withheld asset is valued at fair market value on the effective date of the reinsurance agreement.
-The assets withheld at December 31, 2021, which is the effective date of the reinsurance agreement includes cash and cash equivalents, fixed maturity securities and the accrued investment income on the securities.
+The funds withheld asset is valued at fair market value.
+The assets included in the funds withheld asset primarily consist of cash and cash equivalents, fixed maturity securities, mortgage loans on real estate, residential real estate and the accrued investment income on the fixed maturity securities and cash and cash equivalents.
 The cash and cash equivalents are reported at historical cost which approximates fair value due to the nature of the assets.
 Accrued investment income is calculated based upon contractual terms which approximates the fair value.
-The fixed maturity securities included in the funds withheld asset that are in an active and orderly market are determined by utilizing independent pricing services.
-The independent pricing services incorporate a variety of observable market data in their valuation techniques, including:
+Refer to the Fixed maturity securities section above for further discussion of the valuation of the fixed maturity securities included in the funds withheld asset.